-For the 2018 plan year, U.S. citizens working and living abroad who are outside the states for 330 days or more in a 12-month period are not required to maintain MEC.
+For the 2018 plan year, U.S. citizens working and living outside the United States for 330 days or more in a 12-month period are not required to maintain MEC.
 In this instance, you are deemed to have met the individual mandate.
 Additionally, there is no tax penalty applicable to J1, F1, M1 visa holders and other populations that meet one of the exemption categories related to the ACA individual mandate.

 For the 2018 plan year, you and your family must either have a MEC health plan throughout the year, qualify for an exemption from coverage, or make a payment when you file your federal income tax return (for the 2018 tax year).

 What is the tax penalty for a non MEC plan?

 For the 2018 plan year, the fee is calculated 2 different ways - as a percentage of your household income, and per person.
 You'll pay whichever is higher.

 Maximum: Total yearly premium for the national average price of a Bronze plan sold through the Marketplace